The DAYS function is a simple date function that calculates the number of days between two dates.

 The DAYS function returns the number of days between two dates.

-DATEDIF – Calculates the length of time between two dates in years, months, days, or a combination thereof.
+DATEDIF – Calculates the time between two dates in years, months, days, or a combination thereof.
 Use this for a more flexible alternative.

 MINUS – Subtracts one value from another.
 You can use this function with dates.

 NETWORKDAYS – Calculates the number of workdays between two dates.

 NETWORKDAYS.INTL – Calculates the number of workdays between two dates.
 NETWORKDAYS.INTL can exclude holidays if you provide them.
 This function is a more flexible version of NETWORKDAYS.

 TIMEDIF – Google Sheets Add-On